 P.S.
 290 Juan Morel Campos

-Some teachers expressed the need for more building space.
-A single, large room functions as the "gymnatorium," a gym, cafeteria, and lunchroom.
+Space is also tight.
+A single, large room functions as the "gymnatorium," a gym, cafeteria and auditorium.
 Some physical education classes meet in classrooms, and a number of classes meet in two temporary buildings behind the school.
-One upside is that some rooms in main building are large enough only to hold classrooms of 16 students, reducing the instructor-to-student ratio.